privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

 Example::

-    privacyidea-token-janitor find --tokenattribute active --tokenattribute-value-less-than 1
+    privacyidea-token-janitor find --tokenattribute failcount --tokenattribute-value-less-than 10

-Search for all tokens with the tokenattribute-key ``active`` and the associated tokenattribute-value below ``1``.
+Search for all tokens with the tokenattribute-key ``failcount`` and the associated tokenattribute-value below ``10``.
+This way you can find tokens, where the fail counter is less than 10 and thus the tokens are not blocked.

 tokenattribute-value-greater-than INTEGER
 .........................................